-On the surface, Geekbot’s Well-Being presets are a series of short questions that your team members will receive.
+On the surface, Geekbot’s Well-Being templates are a series of short questions that your team members will receive.

 These questions are specifically designed to be more approachable to the team members.

-Those presets are built with the best team wellness practices in mind so that managers can quickly shed light on why their teams are unhappy and unproductive.
+Those templates are built with the best team wellness practices in mind so that managers can quickly shed light on why their teams are unhappy and unproductive.

-Our team uses these presets regularly, and now having tested them within ourselves we want to share them with our community.
+Our team uses these templates regularly, and now having tested them within ourselves we want to share them with our community.

-There are three main presets that we’re adding to the Geekbot library of presets.
+There are three main templates that we’re adding to the Geekbot library of templates.